apache/cloudstack-documentation/source/adminguide/service_offerings.rst

    -  **CPU (in MHz)**: The CPU speed of the cores that the guest instance is allocated.
 For example, “2000” would provide a 2GHz CPU clock speed.
       **This setting only used if CPU cap is selected.**
-      This value is also passed to the hypervisor as a share value to give VMs relative priority when a hypervisor host is over-provisioned.
+      This value is also passed to the hypervisor as a share value to give instances relative priority when a hypervisor host is over-provisioned.
       If 'Custom unconstrained' is checked this field does not appear as the user will be prompted to enter a value when creating their guest instance.